 Also, all schools have a special educational needs coordinator (SENDCO) who may meet you if your child has SEND.
 At Balshaw Lane the SENDCo is Mrs Wildig.

 Talk to the teacher/SENDCO about:

 Schools are required by law to provide an education for all pupils, regardless of their ability or special needs.
 Every child's education is equally important.

 If the SENDCO and your child's teacher agree that your child has SEND, we will take a 'graduated approach' - this means 'step-by-step'.
 We will offer your child extra support, with the possibility of more support if needed.
 This can be adult support or through prompts and resources in school.

 Whatever the school decides to do, you have the right to be informed and for your views, and your child's views, to be taken into account.

 The school will also consider requesting an assessment for an education, health and care (EHC) plan.

-Additional advice and support is available from the Parent Partnership Service.
-Links to this and other useful organisations are on the further information and support for parents page.
+Additional advice and support are available.
+Links to useful organisations are available below via the 'Further information for Parents and Carers' page.